RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Only show ROMs from gamelist.xml files**

 If enabled, only ROMs that have metadata saved to the gamelist.xml files will be shown in ES-DE.
 This option is intended primarily for testing and debugging purposes so it should normally not be enabled.

+**Strip extra MAME name info (requires restart)**

+MAME short names for all arcade systems are automatically expanded to their full game names using a bundled MAME driver file.
+By default any extra information from this file that is located inside brackets is removed, which includes information like region, version/revision, license, release date and more.
+By setting this option to disabled that information is retained.
+Note that this is only applicable for any game names which have not been scraped as the scaper will overwrite the expanded information with whatever value the scraper service returns.
+It is however possible to disable scraping of game names altogether as covered elsewhere in this guide.

 **Disable desktop composition (requires restart)** _(Unix and X11/Xorg only)_